 - Your phone will be wiped clean if you click OK.

-Android Phone Won’t Download Pictures In Text Messages?
-Causes
+Reasons why Android Phone Won’t Download Pictures In Text Messages or MMS

-Few things could cause your Android phone to stop downloading pictures in text messages.
+Few things could cause your Android phone to stop downloading pictures in text messages and MMS.

 - Your messaging app's default setting